awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

 + Run the following command and check the events at the bottom of the output\.

   ```
-  kubectl describe pod-name -n amazon-cloudwatch
+  kubectl describe pod pod-name -n amazon-cloudwatch
   ```
-+ Run the following command to check the logs:
++ Run the following command to check the logs\.

   ```
   kubectl logs pod-name  -n amazon-cloudwatch